Come spring, cities across the country are covered in pink and white flowers, aka cherry blossoms.

 The zen five-acre Japanese Tea Garden pays tribute to Japan's ancient architecture and craftsmanship.
 Visitors may want to consider a stop by the Tea House for a cup of meditative green tea and some rice-crackers or mochi cakes.
 In 2020, the park is celebrating its 150th birthday this year, making it the oldest Japanese garden in America.

-Cost: Tickets are $12 for non-resident adults and $7 for San Francisco residents.
+Cost: Tickets are around $12 for non-resident adults and $7 for San Francisco residents.

 International Cherry Blossom Festival; Macon, Georgia